 A third option, paper-based testing, is available in exceptional cases.

 Certain rules apply to protect the integrity of the exam.
-To get into details on these rules, please see PMP Handbook, pages 18-19.
+PMI will give you the details on these rules once you are eligible.

-The exam can be taken in various languages, see PMP Handbook, page 15.
+The exam can be taken in various languages, see PMI Certifications Handbook, page 6.

 Directly at the end of the exam, the candidate receives a score report, which states whether the person has passed or failed.